arthurtilly/sm64-audio-manager/README.md

     - From here, find and open the JSON file corresponding to the old streamed audio bank.
     - Find the line that says `"sample_bank": "streamed_audio",` and update this to whatever you renamed the streamed_audio folder to.
     - You will only have to do these steps once in order for your repo to now be compatible with the new tool.
+###
+- If you get an error saying "No module named 'aifc'", your Python version is too new.
+You will need to use a Python version that is 3.12 or earlier due to the aifc module being deprecated in Python 3.13.
+This will be fixed in the future.

 ## Command Line